MLM Solutions

 Multi-level marketing (MLM) is a business model that uses a multi-tiered commission structure to sell products or services through freelance representatives, often known as "distributors."
 It’s a subset of network marketing, a broader category that encompasses various direct-selling approaches.
 That means that all MLM plans are a part of network marketing, but not all network marketing business models involve multi-level compensation.

-MLM structure allows distributors to earn commissions (through retail profits) by personally selling the products of a company.
+MLM structure allows distributors to earn commissions (through retail profits) by personally selling the products of a company, often supported by a network management MLM system.
 Besides personal sales income, distributors also earn commissions on the sales finalized by the team members they recruit, commonly known as their “downline.”

 MLM compensation structures are available in various types, including Binary, Unilevel, and Matrix.
 Each MLM type functions distinctly and influences how commissions and bonuses are calculated, as well as how teams are organized.
 Despite the structural differences, the core of each type remains the same: MLM incentivizes product sales through both personal efforts and team-building.

 Network marketing is the foundation on which MLM is built.
 Fundamentally, both have a similar functioning.
-Network marketing is also a business model where companies sell their products through people instead of stores.
+Network marketing is also a business model where companies sell their products through people instead of stores, typically powered by a robust direct selling software platform that streamlines distributor and sales management.

 These individuals are known as independent representatives, distributors, or associates, and may also be referred to by company-specific terms.
 The primary role of these distributors is to reach customers, showcase the products, present their pitch, and sell them.